ScaledMarkets/dabl/langref/func_call_stmt.md

 Argument values can be any [expression](expression.md), but may not contain a function call.
 A function call can only appear in a function call statement.

-Prepositional words can be inserted into the sequence of arguments, to provide clarity in the purpose of the arguments.
-For example, the <code>post</code> function takes two arguments, but can be called this way:
+A [function declaration](function_decl.md) can specify that certain prepositional words appear in an argument list.
+In that case, a function call must specify those same prepositions, in the same positions.
+For example, the <code>post</code> function takes two arguments, but must be called this way:

 ```
 post abc.jar to my_maven/myproject/abc.jar
 ```

 In this example, the word `to` is a preposition that is ignored by the DABL parser.
-The set of ignored preopsitions is as follows:

-* from
-* to
-* in
-* for
-* with
-* when
-* on
-* of
-* than